 Operator expectations

-The unit type’s require_insurance_coverage and require_security_deposit flags indicate what the operator expects.
+The unit type’srequire_insurance_coverage and require_security_deposit flags indicate what the operator expects.
 When true, your checkout should prompt the customer accordingly.
 The API won’t reject an order missing these.

 Tax

 Tax is calculated automatically based on the operator’s configuration at the site level — you don’t set it yourself.
 Each line item type can have its own tax rate.
 Security deposits are never taxed.
+Each line item returnstax and total_excluding_tax fields, and the order has aggregate tax fields across all line items.

 Coupons

-You can apply one coupon per order by including the coupon field:
+You can apply one coupon per order by including thecoupon field:

-To let customers enter a coupon code, fetch available coupons with GET /coupons and match by the code field.
+GET /coupons and match by the code field.

 Coupons fall into two categories based on their auto_apply_to configuration: